tamedu/csa-on-blockchain/README.md

 The advantage of blockchain can bring to CSA could be:

-* Use smart contracts as a source of trust rather than you have to investiage all producers/all consumers
+* Use smart contracts as a source of trust rather than you have to investigate all producers/all consumers

 * Use smart contracts to keep everything fair for all stakeholders automatically and exactly as agreed-from-beginning without worrying that people will forget or make mistake will forget to follow the rules (remove third-party coordinators/arbitrators)